 The CityU IP Phone project started in 2002 by replacing in Festival Walk Office (FW) 300 phone lines subscribed from the commercial phone service provider with IP phones and installing 450 new IP phones in Phase I of the Student Hostel.
 In the Fall of 2003, another 140 phones in student rooms of Jockey Club House and To Yuen Building were upgraded to IP phones.
 Since 2004, the coverage of IPT has been gradually extending to new staff offices, public phones, and Phase II of the Student Residence.
-Up to now, we have around 2000 IP phones installed in the Student Residence, and 4600 IP phones in Main Campus and remote offices.
+Up to now, we have around 6500 IP phones installed in the Student Residence, main campus and remote offices.

 This web site aims at providing CityU members information of the CityU IP Phone Systems including quick reference of different models of IP phone handsets and features of phone services provided by the Computing Services Centre.

 Below lists some of the advantages IP phones: